Skip over navigation

 Graduate Certificate in Folklore Studies

-The graduate certificate in teaching English as a second language (TESL) is an 18-credit program that focuses on the applied aspects of English linguistics.
+The graduate certificate in teaching English to speakers of other languages (TESOL) is an 18-credit program that focuses on the applied aspects of English linguistics.
 This program offers courses in English phonetics, English grammar, second language acquisition, teaching ESL, and a practicum.

 Undergraduate